 Make a Decision and Stick With It

-After you've weighed your options and considered your spouse’s feelings and the fairness of the situation, you have make a decision together and stick with it.
+After you've weighed your options and considered your spouse’s feelings and the fairness of the situation, you have to make a decision together and stick with it.
 If you've been completely honest while undertaking all the other steps, you should come to a resolution that you both approve of and that won't leave you with any doubts.

-Check in With One Another
+Check In With One Another

 When there’s give and take in a relationship, one or both of you is likely making a sacrifice or giving up something you wanted or needed.
 If this happens often, you or your spouse could start to feel taken for granted or ignored.
 This can cause resentment to build, which can break down a marriage.
 Check in with one another to make sure there's no resentment or hurt feelings.
 Make sure when you agree to a compromise that you won't hold the sacrifice over your spouse’s head, doubt your decision, or stew about it.
 You have to make the decision, stick with it, and move forward in a positive way.